ClickCease

 Investing is difficult because, for all the clarity of a long-term financial plan, the confusing circumstances of the moment can tempt us away from the path to success.
 As Creative Planning’s Peter Mallouk recently said, “You need discipline and a plan.
 If you bail on either one in a crisis, what is the point of having them in the first place?”

 Years like 2022 are necessary reminders that there are no straight paths in planning and investing.
 Our job in managing our personal finances is to navigate the tension between events that are often paradoxical: Lower stock prices feel bad.
 But low prices also mean buying lower in a 401(k) or with idle cash.
-Higher yields mean lower bond prices, but that also means earning more interest on high quality bonds.
+Higher yields mean lower bond prices, but that also means earning more interest on high-quality bonds.

 It is not pollyannish to look for silver linings during volatility.
 That is, in fact, our job as the CEO of our family’s financial life.
-We should be observing the world around us without judgement, recognizing what has changed (or not) in our plan, and asking better questions to help understand the path forward.
+We should be observing the world around us without judgment, recognizing what has changed (or not) in our plan, and asking better questions to help us understand the path forward.

 As a review of all that has developed so far this year, you can find some bullet points here.